3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 I read through code from `ArmVirtPkg/Library/PlatformBootManagerLib/PlatformBm.c` and meant that I have to modify `ConIn`, `ConOut` and `ErrOut` variables.
-It was because those variable miss device path to UART device.
+It was because those variables miss device path to UART device.

 `ConIn`, `ConOut` and `ErrOut` are global variables defined in UEFI spec.
 Those variables are available in boot time, runtime and are non volatile.
 This means